maetyu-d/film/README.md

 This list is by no means exhaustive and perhaps never can be; there is always more to find and see.
 Topics are in no particular order and most of the brief descriptions are scraped (a few are original).

-Thanks to: Culture Art Society, Exmilitai, the Film Space group, Shoma A. Chatterji, BFI, Adam Vaughan/The Conversation, etc.
+Thanks to: Culture Art Society, Exmilitai, the Film Space group, Shoma A. Chatterji, BFI, Adam Vaughan/The Conversation, D. Starr, etc.

 Current contents: